-- 11.1 Staff should be aware that when attending work-related events, in and outside of worktime, for which attendance could be seen as representing the trust/school, all elements of this Code of Conduct continue to apply. - Staff should not engage in conduct outside work which could seriously damage the reputation and standing of the trust/school.
-This includes via a variety of methods of communication, e.g. social media, word of mouth, written, phone, text, etc. - 11.3 Staff must notify the headteacher of any criminal charges brought against them, regardless of whether they consider these to be relevant to their working life (see also section 5 above).
+- 11.1 Staff should be aware that when attending work-related events, in and outside of worktime, for which attendance could be seen as representing the trust/school, all elements of this Code of Conduct continue to apply. - 11.2 Staff should not engage in conduct outside work which could seriously damage the reputation and standing of the trust/school.
+This includes via a variety of methods of communication, e.g. social media, word of mouth, written, phone, text, etc.

+- 11.3 Staff must notify the headteacher of any criminal charges brought against them, regardless of whether they consider these to be relevant to their working life (see also section 5 above).
 In some circumstances, criminal offences may need to be referred to the relevant disciplinary body by the headteacher, and staff need to be aware that this could result in removal of QTS.
 Offences that involve violence, possession or use of illegal drugs, or sexual misconduct are regarded as unacceptable and will usually result in loss of QTS.
-Disciplinary action within a school context could also lead to referral to other agencies.

-- 11.4 Staff must exercise caution when using information technology and be aware of the risks to themselves and others.
+Disciplinary action within a school context could also lead to referral to other agencies. - 11.4 Staff must exercise caution when using information technology and be aware of the risks to themselves and others.
 Staff must not engage in inappropriate use of social networking sites which may bring themselves, the trust/school, school community, or employer into disrepute.
-Staff must not access illegal, adult or other inappropriate sites using school computers, nor should they use IT equipment for activities that are not related to work, during their paid working hours (e.g. internet shopping). - 11.5 If staff are intending to undertake additional work outside of their school day, it is expected that they will discuss this with their headteacher, who will review the Working Time Regulations, health and safety implications and the potential effects on their work performance, and carry out a risk assessment, as necessary. - 11.6 The school will not unreasonably preclude any of its employees from undertaking additional employment, taking into consideration the personal circumstances of the employee in question, but any such employment must not, in the headteacher's and governing body's view, conflict with or react detrimentally to the trust/school's interests or endanger the health and safety of themselves or others. - 11.7 No personal business activity or outside work of any sort may be undertaken by employees during their normal working hours for the school.
-Similarly, no school equipment, accommodation or resources may be used in connection with these activities.
+Staff must not access illegal, adult or other inappropriate sites using school/trust computers, nor should they use IT equipment for activities that are not related to work, during their paid working hours (e.g. internet shopping). - 11.5 If staff are intending to undertake additional work outside of their school day, it is expected that before undertaking the activity, they will submit written details to their headteacher.
+The headteacher will assess the request in light of Working Time Regulations, health and safety implications, potential effects on work performance, and potential conflicts of interest and will undertake a risk assessment, as necessary. - 11.6 The school/trust will not unreasonably preclude any of its employees from undertaking additional employment, taking into consideration the personal circumstances of the employee in question, but any such employment must not, in the headteacher's and governing body's view, conflict with or react detrimentally to the trust/school's interests or endanger the health and safety of themselves or others. - 11.7 No personal business activity or outside work of any sort may be undertaken by employees during their normal working hours for the school/trust.

+Similarly, no school/trust equipment, accommodation or resources may be used in connection with these activities.